 - Living Room: Electronics and corresponding cords, décor.

 - Kitchen: Pots and pans, plates, cups, silverware, dishwasher detergent, laundry detergent, etc.

-- Bedroom: Linens, pillows, towels, toiletries, shower hook and curtain, trash can, décor, electronics and corresponding cords, and anything else that helps you feel at home.
+- Bedroom: Linens, pillows, towels, toiletries, shower hook and curtain, trash can, décor, floor lamp, electronics and corresponding cords, and anything else that helps you feel at home.